OSQUAREG/Blogger-Zone/README.md

 #### i) User Dashboard

-Only logged in users can see their own dashboard, which has 2 sections namely; Your Profile and Your Articles (published and saved as draft).
+Only logged-in users can see their own dashboard, which has 2 sections namely; Your Profile and Your Articles (published and saved as draft).

 ###### a.
 Your Profile section